-Everything Sales Leaders Need to Know About a Virtual Sales Training Before Booking It
+Everything Sales Leaders Need to Know About a Virtual Selling Skills Training Before Booking It

 In 2020, the corporate landscape changed dramatically.
 The trend away from physical classrooms and towards virtual-only accelerated due to the worldwide work from home mandates.
 Consequently, sales leaders needed to train their teams.